irlrobot/portfolio/README.md

 My collection of Dockerfiles.
 Largley uninteresting, but these days I do tend to do development exclusively using Docker.

 # Other Content

-[This is my Hackerrank profile](https://www.hackerrank.com/irlrobot) and [this is my StackOverflow profile](https://stackoverflow.com/users/3066574/irlrobot) if you're into that sort of thing.

 I wrote a few blog posts for AWS when I worked for them between Oct 2015 and Nov 2018:
 * [Terraform: Beyond the Basics with AWS](https://aws.amazon.com/blogs/apn/terraform-beyond-the-basics-with-aws/)
 * [Automatically Delete Terminated Instances in Chef Server with AWS Lambda and CloudWatch Events](https://aws.amazon.com/blogs/apn/automatically-delete-terminated-instances-in-chef-server-with-aws-lambda-and-cloudwatch-events/)
 * [AWS Sample Integrations for Atlassian Bitbucket Pipelines](https://aws.amazon.com/blogs/apn/aws-sample-integrations-for-atlassian-bitbucket-pipelines/)

 I really don't like public speaking but I did it a few times for internal AWS events and [once publicly at ChefConf 2016](https://www.youtube.com/watch?v=NWhiWB87Wok&t=).

+[This is my StackOverflow profile](https://stackoverflow.com/users/3066574/irlrobot) if you're into that sort of thing.